 Imagine how much impact you’d have if, for example, experts such as Guy Kawasaki, Pat Flynn and Lewis Howes tweeted your blog post to their fans.
 That would lead to tens of thousands of visitors to your blog in a day and an enormous boost in audience engagement.

 Recent research by Branderati revealed that brand advocates are 70% more likely to be seen as a good source of information by the people around them.

 Where else can you promote your brand, if not on social media networks?
 When you connect with experts, they can promote your content on the top social media networks, thereby driving quality traffic to your blog and leads to your business.
 They’ll also help you sell more of your products in the process.

 IntelligentHQ found that many companies plan to double their social media marketing budgets over the next five years.

-As a blogger and content marketer, you have to recognize that there are experts who will be interested in your posts.
-But, before you write any post that you intend to cross-promote or send to an influencer, you have to plan it out.
+As a blogger and content marketer, you have to recognize that there are experts who will be interested in your blog posts.
+But, before you write any post that you intend to cross-promote for better social media engagement or send to an influencer, you have to plan it out.

 Your customers are on social media networks.
 You can acquire customers from Twitter, but 43% of all marketers found a customer via LinkedIn and 52% of all marketers have found a customer via Facebook.

 Often, you’ll need the assistance of an expert to reach these new customers.
-Experts have influence.
+Experts have influence when it comes to content strategy.
 They can advocate for you and cause their fans to do the same thing.